Cabin fever: In popular culture

-The concept of cabin fever was used as a theme in Fyodor Dostoevsky's 1866 novel Crime and Punishment, Chaplin's 1925 film The Gold Rush, Stefan Zweig's 1948 novella The Royal Game, the 1980 horror film The Shining and The Simpsons episode "Mountain of Madness."
+The concept of cabin fever was used as a theme in Fyodor Dostoevsky's 1866 novel Crime and Punishment, Chaplin's 1925 film The Gold Rush, Stefan Zweig's 1948 novella The Royal Game, the 2011 children's comedy book Diary of a Wimpy Kid: Cabin Fever, the 1980 horror film The Shining and The Simpsons episode "Mountain of Madness."
 In the 1996 film Muppet Treasure Island the crew of the Hispaniola sing a production number about succumbing to cabin fever.
 The 2019 psychological horror film The Lighthouse depicts the story of two lighthouse keepers who start to lose their sanity when a storm strands them on the remote island where they are stationed.
-The television show Mythbusters had Adam and Jamie simulate a cabin fever scenario.
-The hosts concluded that the myth of cabin fever was plausible since the hosts did develop some psychological symptoms commonly associated with cabin fever.
+The television show MythBusters had Adam and Jamie simulate a cabin fever scenario by isolating themselves in cabins in Alaska with no contact with the outside world and little stimuli.
+The hosts concluded that the myth of cabin fever was plausible since the hosts did develop some of the symptoms commonly associated with cabin fever, including irritability and excessive sleeping.
+The term has also been used for a franchise of horror films.